-Another item from my former site, originally posted way back in March of 2011.
+Originally posted way back in March of 2011.
 While there has been a lot of progress made when it comes to weight bias in health care, there is still way too much more that needs to be done.

 It’s pretty rare that I read stuff on the Huffington Post… but this morning a link on Twitter from Dr. David Katz sent me to an item he wrote that was posted there.
 The article is called When Doctors Judge Their Obese Patients.